-Employment Services Director/ Title IX Coordinator 1100 E. 14th Street Ada, OK 74820 Admin Bldg Rm.
-160 dcollins@ecok.edu / (580) 559-5217
+Assistant Vice President of Administration and Finance/Title IX Coordinator 1100 E. 14th Street Ada, OK 74820 Admin Bldg Rm.
+160 tanderson@ecok.edu / (580) 559-5217

 Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal assistance.
 The following individual has been designated to handle inquiries regarding Title IX: